 1980s-90s.
 The 1982 Latin American recession significantly slowed GDP growth, while unemployment grew, reaching almost 12% by 1986.
 Reflecting a lack of confidence in the economy, foreign investment decreased from 17% of GDP in 1988 to 6% in 1988.
-The same year, the US indicted Panamanian dictator Noriega (see p.
-12 of History and Myth) then imposed economic sanctions and halted canal payments, further crippling the economy.
+The same year, the US indicted Panamanian dictator Noriega (see History and Myth) then imposed economic sanctions and halted canal payments, further crippling the economy.

-Following Operation Just Cause (see p.
-12 of History and Myth) and the return of democratic governance, the economy stabilized somewhat but remained fragile.
-With US forces stationed in Panama supporting 5% of GDP, the country was profoundly affected by the loss of income and employment generated by the 1999 withdrawal of US forces and transfer of canal operations to Panama (see p.
-13 of History and Myth).
+Following Operation Just Cause (see History and Myth) and the return of democratic governance, the economy stabilized somewhat but remained fragile.
+With US forces stationed in Panama supporting 5% of GDP, the country was profoundly affected by the loss of income and employment generated by the 1999 withdrawal of US forces and transfer of canal operations to Panama (see History and Myth).

 In the early 21st century, Panama rebounded, with growth averaging 7.2% annually between 2001-13, more than double the regional average and making it 1 of the world's fastest growing economies.
 From 2013-21, growth averaged 3.6% annually; 2020 being the worst individual year with annual growth of -17.9% due to COVID.
-As of 2021, Panama has CENTAM's highest GDP per capita and as of 2022 is the region's second largest economy behind Guatemala.
+Since 2021, Panama has CENTAM's highest GDP per capita and as of 2024 is the region's second largest economy behind Guatemala.

 The development of Special Economic Zones (SEZs) and large infrastructure projects, notably the \$5.3 billion canal expansion from 2007-16, have contributed to growth.
 The construction of a metro system in Panama City and the Cobre Panamá mining project also uplifted the economy.
 Panama's 2015-19 Strategic Development Plan focused on enhancing productivity and diversifying growth, enhancing quality of life, strengthening human capital, and improving infrastructure and environmental sustainability.
-The canal currently generates 6% of GDP.
+The canal currently generates 4% of GDP.

 Nevertheless, recent improvements to standards of living have been imbalanced.
 Although the country experienced a decrease in general poverty to 12% by 2019, this reduction has been unequally distributed.
-Generally, rural dwellers and indigenous Panamanians (whether in rural or urban areas - see p.
-14-15 of rates in the indigenous comarcas remain high.

-Political and Social Relations) have seen few improvements.
+Generally, rural dwellers and indigenous Panamanians (whether in rural or urban areas - see Political and Social Relations) have seen few improvements.
 As of 2023, rural areas are disproportionally poor, with a rate of extreme poverty six times higher than in urban areas.
-Meanwhile, poverty
+Meanwhile, poverty rates in the indigenous comarcas remain high.